Emperors Palace presents Proudly Coloured Comedy for the whole family

 Another Mitchell’s Plain native, Mel Jones describes herself as “the favourite” of three siblings.
 As one of only a handful of female comedians in the country, the award nominated comedian continues to uplift and inspire young people in coloured communities in Cape Town and similar surroundings.

-Last but not least, fresh on the comedy scene is Andrew Hughes.
-When asked what his aim on comedy is, he commented that it’s not to be the best but rather to identify what makes you different from the rest and to capitalise on that…
+Last but not least, fresh on the comedy scene, hailing from Durban is Andrew Hughes.
+When asked what he wants to achieve, he commented that it’s not to be the best but rather to identify what makes you different from the rest and to capitalise on that…

 Date: 29 October 2016